Farrell, Pennsylvania

-Farrell is a city in western Mercer County, Pennsylvania, along the Shenango River.
-The population was 4,258 at the 2020 census.
-It is part of the Youngstown–Warren metropolitan area.
+Farrell is a city in western Mercer County, Pennsylvania, United States, along the Shenango River.
+As of the 2020 census, it had a population of 4,258.
+The city is part of the Hermitage micropolitan area.

 History

 Once dubbed "The Magic City," Farrell sprang up practically overnight when a steel mill was constructed in 1901 on a plain bordering the Shenango River, near Sharon, in what was then part of Hickory Township (now Hermitage).

 The community name was at the beginning South Sharon.
 In 1912, the population reached 10,000.
 At that time, the residents of the new city elected to take the name of Farrell, after industrialist James A. Farrell.